hyperledger-archives/sawtooth-docs-archive/docs/core/1.2/app_developers_guide/event_subscriptions.md

 When subscribing to events, an application can optionally request
 \"event catch-up\" by sending a list of block IDs along with the subscription.
-For more information, see `event-catch-up-label`{.interpreted-text role="ref"}.
+For more information, see [Requesting Event Catch-Up](#requesting-event-catch-up).

----
-title: About Web Sockets and Event Subscriptions
+## About Web Sockets and Event Subscriptions
----

 Applications can subscribe to events by using a web socket connection to the REST API, but there are several limitations: